 Since the outbreak of the epidemic and the end of the lockdown period, international travel began to resume.
 However, something changed significantly.
 We've started to travel shorter distances, often with our own mode of transport.
 Apart from a sudden increase in interest in local destinations, the Germans decided on Greece, Turkey, Spain and the USA.

-In September, the Netherlands and Poland were additionally among the places traveled, but in October their share slightly decreased in favour of Egypt and Malta.
+In September, the Netherlands and Poland were additionally among the places travelled, but in October, their share slightly decreased in favour of Egypt and Malta.
 Compared to the situation in October 2019, the most significant increase in demand for international travel was for Greece, Malta and Portugal, while the interest in Spanish, American and Egyptian destinations decreased significantly.

 In addition to local destinations (whose participation has surprisingly declined enormously over the last month), German travellers were also interested in Greek regions such as Heraklion and Rhodes, as well as Antalya, Hurghada and Malta.

-In September, Amsterdam and Kos also enjoyed some popularity, although their share decreased significantly later on.
+Amsterdam and Kos also enjoyed some popularity in September, although their share decreased significantly later.
 We see similar trends with the hotspots of September 2019.
 Demand for bookings to Palma Mallorca, Istanbul and London fell significantly, and their booking share in Resfinity dwindled.

-The five most popular local destinations for German travellers are Berlin, Dresden, Hamburg, Munich and Cologne.
+German travellers' five most popular local destinations are Berlin, Dresden, Hamburg, Munich and Cologne.

-The largest slump was in Amsterdam, whose share in bookings dropped fourfold in September.
-The same is true of the destinations that were breaking popularity records a year ago: Prague, Vienna, Paris, Dubai.
+The largest slump was in Amsterdam, whose booking share dropped fourfold in September.
+The same is true of destinations breaking popularity records a year ago: Prague, Vienna, Paris, and Dubai.
 As a result of the pandemic, interest in these destinations fell drastically.